nick-keller/react-datasheet-grid/README.md

 Usually when the user is editing a cell, pressing the up, down, or return key will exit editing mode.
 Setting `disableKeys` to `true` will prevent this behavior.

+This is used when the widget needs to handle the up and down keys itself (eg. to increase the value, or select a choice).
+Usually the widget also needs to handle to return key by calling [done](#done).

 #### disabled
 > `boolean | (({ rowData }) => boolean)` default to `false`